-Fall semester - October 1 to December 1 Spring semester - January 1 to July 31 automatically include a transcript submission to the transfer college.
-A separate transcript order is recommended.
+Fall semester - October 1 to December 1 Spring semester - January 1 to July 31

 Students are responsible for making the request for certification.
 Santa Monica College does not automatically certify.
 Certification request forms are available online at smc.edu/forms and in the Admissions Office.
 A minimal processing fee will be assessed (consult the Admissions Office website for details).